 In the words of Professor Robert Waldinger, the director of the study:

-Psychiatrist George Vaillant, one of the earlier researchers of the study, had indicated the same in his own words:
+Psychiatrist George Vaillant, one of the earlier researchers of the study, came to the same conclusion in his own words:

 Research on the purpose of life

-The researchers tracked the data in 2006 and 2010 from a national study of participants over 50 years old.
+The researchers tracked data from 2006 and 2010 from a national study of participants over 50 years old.
 Physical and psychological examinations of their health were conducted, including walking speed, grip test, and a questionnaire to measure their sense of purpose.